resolve109/study-aws-sa/aws-study-guide.md

   - Migrate the database to Amazon RDS for MySQL with Multi-AZ deployment for high availability
   - Use an Application Load Balancer with Auto Scaling groups of EC2 instances across multiple AZs for the web/application tier
   - RDS Multi-AZ provides automatic failover to a standby instance in a different AZ, improving resiliency
+  - Confirmed as the preferred architecture for high availability.
 - **For Global Applications Needing Multi-Region Redundancy**:
   - Deploy workload components in a secondary region (including data stores and compute)
   - Use Route 53 or AWS Global Accelerator to route users to the nearest healthy endpoint or fail over if a region goes down
+  - Verified multi-region designs to maintain global availability.
 - **For Applications Requiring Zero Downtime and No Data Loss**:
   - Consider active-active multi-region architectures (using global databases like DynamoDB global tables or Aurora Global Database)
   - Implement replication and health checks to enable instant failover across regions
+  - Active-active configurations validated for mission-critical applications.